1974 Dime Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The 1974 Roosevelt Dime series includes three distinct varieties differentiated by their mint marks and production methods.
 Philadelphia and Denver facilities produced regular circulation strikes for everyday transactions, with most examples showing typical wear from use.

-The San Francisco Mint focused exclusively on proof coins, utilizing polished dies and specially prepared planchets to create specimens with Deep Cameo (DCAM) characteristics—featuring frosted design elements against mirror-like backgrounds.
+The San Francisco Mint focused exclusively on proof coins, utilizing polished dies and specially prepared planchets to create specimens with Deep Cameo (DCAM) characteristics — frosted design elements against mirror-like fields.
 These proof coins were packaged in collector sets rather than released into circulation, resulting in significantly better preservation rates compared to their circulated counterparts.

 The 1974 no mint mark dime was struck at the Philadelphia Mint with a mintage of over 470 million coins.
-In 1974, Philadelphia did not place a mint mark on dimes, so the absence of a mint mark indicates Philadelphia origin.
-This high production volume makes the coin common in circulation.
+In 1974, Philadelphia did not place a mint mark on dimes, so the absence of a mint mark indicates Philadelphia origin — the mint would not begin adding the “P” mint mark to dimes until 1980.

 1974 No Mint Mark Dime (MS) Price/Grade Chart